perseas/Pyrseas/docs/yamltodb.rst

  ALTER TABLE t1 ADD CONSTRAINT t1_pkey PRIMARY KEY (c1);
  ALTER TABLE t1 ADD CONSTRAINT t1_c2_fkey FOREIGN KEY (c2) REFERENCES s1.t2 (c21);

-:program:`yamltodb` can also be used to verify that a database has not changed, i.e., that it matches the input YAML specification (see `Exit status`_ 0 below).

 Options
 -------